FrenkPr/Memory/README.md

 # Memory
- Memory game created during AIV 1st year
+Memory game created during AIV 1st year.<br/>
+All rights reserved to AIV company.

+# Game description
+A memory game 1v1.<br/>
+The console will display the player turn and, at the end of the match, both player score and the winner.

+# Controls
+Left Mouse Button &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Uncover quad color